Thank you for being one of our most loyal readers. Please consider supporting community journalism by subscribing.

 In doubles play, Dowden and Taylor defeated Dean and Dickerson 8-2 at the No. 1 match.
 Hulicki and Carter teamed up to take down Foley and Padelecki with a clean sweep of 8-0 in the No. 2 match.
 Finally, Wakefield’s pair of seniors, Julia Scott and Megan Choe, beat Wake Forest’s Kensley Hamm and Millie Pulliam in a tight 9-8 contest.

 With the loss, Wake Forest dropped to 3-2 overall.
-The Cougars won their NAC 6 conference opener against Corinth Holders 6-3 Sept.
+The Cougars won their NAC 6 conference opener against Corinth Holders 6-3 on Sept.
 3. Wake Forest head coach Brian Lesh said the loss against Wakefield showed that the girls need to work on showing endurance through each point.

 “We have to work on volleys, volleys and more volleys,” Lesh said.
 “We’ve been emphasizing that because we need to work on it.
 We’re slowly developing movement from the baseline to attacking the net.
 Hopefully they apply it in future matches.”